 The short answer

 Envy is one of the major sins in Christianity.
-It is mostly about wanting what other people have, and while it’s often seen as being "discontent", the fact is envy is more often about resentment.
+It is mostly about wanting what other people have, and while it’s often seen as discontentment, envy is more often about resentment.

 Some people think that envy as a sin is a silly idea.
-The idea that it’s wrong to see something you want and become motivated to get it is, in a certain sense, the entire basis for our economic framework in the modern West, and there’s a lot you could say about the value of positive motivation towards a goal.
+If you take envy to be seeing something you want and becoming motivated to get it, then envy is, in a certain sense, the entire basis for our economic framework in the modern West.
+There’s a lot to be said for the value of positive motivation towards a goal, and rejecting this type of motivation would indeed be silly.

 What is the mortal sin of envy?